khulnasoft/PyZn/README.md

   <a aria-label="License" href="https://github.com/khulnasoft/pyzn/blob/main/LICENSE"><img alt="" src="https://img.shields.io/npm/l/turbo.svg?style=for-the-badge&labelColor=000000&color="></a>
 </p>

+[pyzn.kulnasoft.com](https://pyzn.kulnasoft.com) is a site which aims to show statistics about Python packages.

 ## ⚒️ Start contributing
 I wanted to make the setup of the environment as easy as possible.
 To start the environment you need the following prerequisites: